 Alcohol after the first night.
 Either bring your own or pitch in - ten or twenty bucks should take care of it for the remainder of camp.

 Note: It’s rustic.
 The hostel is in the middle of Pennsylvania and pretty close to route 220, which isn’t a big road but is still a road.
-Even the private cabins don’t have bathrooms.
-The internet works best closer to the office.
+Even the private rooms don’t have bathrooms.
+The internet works best closer to the office, and it can get tempermental.
 We’ll be in pretty close quarters.
 The hostel is new and really nice, but it's not a hotel and Port Matilda, PA is not Manhattan.
 If there's a little voice in your head whispering that this may not be for you after all, you should probably listen.